hagronnestad/code-deck/README.md

 | Stream Deck (Standard) (MK.2) | Untested   |                                          |
 | Stream Deck +                 | Untested   | Stream Deck + has an additional screen (or screen area at least) and rotary knobs.
 The "standard" buttons might work. |
 | Stream Deck XL                | Untested   |                                          |

+## Disclaimer
+**Code Deck** is not endorsed by, directly affiliated with, maintained, authorized, or sponsored by Elgato.
+All product and company names are the registered trademarks of their original owners.
+The use of any trade name or trademark is for identification and reference purposes only and does not imply any association with the trademark holder of their product brand.